Cell divisions imprint long lasting elastic strain fields in epithelial tissues: Elastic deformation imprinted by a cell division

-We find that a single cell division generates weaker forces compared to those induced by laser ablation (compare Fig.~\ref{fig:ablation} A and Fig.~\ref{fig:division_data} B), and the corresponding strain field is more susceptible to noise.
+We find that a single cell division generates weaker forces compared to those induced by laser ablation (compare Fig.~\ref{fig:ablation} A and Fig.~\ref{fig:division_ExpData} B), and the corresponding strain field is more susceptible to noise.
 Therefore, we average the strain field from multiple cell divisions ($N=682$).
-We first align the centers of the cell division, defined as the area weighted average of daughter cell centers at the cell division time ($t=0$).
+We first align the centers of the cell division, defined as the area-weighted average of daughter cell centers at the cell division time ($t=0$).
 We next rotate each division such that the orientation of the line connecting daughter cell centers is oriented along the $x-$axis at the cell division time.
-We show the resulting strain field component $\tilde{U}_{xy}$ in Fig.~\ref{fig:division_data} (C) at times $t= -20~\rm{min}$, corresponding to the peak of the cell inflation, and $t= 30 ~\rm{min}$ after the cell division.
-In Fig.~\ref{fig:division_data} (C.\textit{i}), the 2-fold symmetry of the angular strain pattern indicates that the isotropic force dipole is dominant, consistent with the isotropic cell inflation.
-In Fig.~\ref{fig:division_data} (C.\textit{ii}), the pattern is closer to 4-fold symmetric one, such as would be induced by an anisotropic force dipole.
+We show the resulting strain field component $\tilde{U}_{xy}$ in Fig.~\ref{fig:division_ExpData} (C) and the corresponding angular Fourier modes (D) at times $t= -20~\rm{min}$, corresponding to the peak of the cell inflation, and $t= 30 ~\rm{min}$ after the cell division.
+In Fig.~\ref{fig:division_ExpData} (C.\textit{i}), the 2-fold symmetry of the angular strain pattern indicates that the isotropic force dipole is dominant, consistent with the isotropic cell inflation.
+In Fig.~\ref{fig:division_ExpData} (C.\textit{ii}), the pattern is closer to a 4-fold symmetric one, such as would be induced by an anisotropic force dipole.
+Finally, we find that radial profiles of the Fourier modes are consistent with $r^{-2}$ decay (SI Fig. 15), as was the case with laser ablation experiments above.